Tim Brinkman

-Tim Brinkman (born 22 March 1997) is a Dutch footballer who plays as a left-back for Ajax Amateurs.
+Tim Brinkman (born 22 March 1997) is a Dutch footballer who plays as a left-back for amateur side WV-HEDW.

 He is the brother of Thierry Brinkman, who is a Dutch field hockey player, and the son of Jacques Brinkman, a former Dutch field hockey player.

 Club career

 He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 5 August 2016 in a game against NAC Breda.
+He joined Lisse in 2023.
+In s2025, he moved to WV-HEDW.